MiguelSolisSegura/checkpoint9/README.md

 ## Installation

-Clone this repository into your ROS2 workspace's `src` directory.
-For example:
+To get started, clone this repository into the `src` directory of your ROS2 workspace:

 ```
 cd ~/ros2_ws/src